marwabentaleb/Warehouse-location/README.md

   2. ./BranchAndBound

 ### Step 5
-To obtain the solution by using th algorithm glouton, you have to tape :
+To obtain the solution by using the algorithm glouton, you have to tape :
   1. make AlgoGlouton
   2. ./AlgoGlouton